By Charles A. Francis

 - Prominent figures active in diffusing the practice.
 Most notably, the Dalai Lama has been quite active in engaging the West.
 Interestingly, a great deal of his interaction has been with the scientific community, to encourage scientists to conduct research on the practice.

 - Compatibility with Western values.
-Since mindfulness meditation is practice, and not a religion, practitioners don’t have to abandon the current spiritual faith in order to avail themselves of the benefits of the practice.
+Since mindfulness meditation is practice, and not a religion, practitioners don’t have to abandon their current spiritual faith in order to avail themselves of the benefits of the practice.

 - Effectiveness of the practice.
 Mindfulness meditation is proving to be extremely effective for all-around personal development.
+Practitioners are improving their relationships, and cognitive abilities, such as abstract thinking, creativity, and memory.

 The Scientific Evidence Is Compelling